falsovsky/idlerpg-site-ng/README.md

 development mode will copy these files to versions removing the `.dist` suffix, while disabling development mode will remove those copies.

-Development mode is automatically enabled as part of the skeleton installation process.
+Development mode is automatically enabled as part of the site installation process.
 After making changes to one of the above-mentioned `.dist` configuration files you will either need to disable then enable development mode for the changes to take effect, or manually make matching updates to the `.dist`-less copies of those files.

 ## Running Unit Tests

-To run the supplied skeleton unit tests, you need to do one of the following:
+To run the supplied site unit tests, you need to do one of the following:

 - During initial project creation, select to install the MVC testing support.
 - After initial project creation, install [zend-test](https://zendframework.github.io/zend-test/):